 First, the bad news.
 There's no way to spot reduce fat on your body.
 No doubt you've heard that before, but it's just human nature—we all want to focus on the soft spots on our bodies and wish for a way to burn that fat away.
-Especially going into summer—a time when we've got our shirts off more and it's completely appropriate to hang out in nothing but a pair of shorts.
 And while knocking out a few push-ups before you leave the house can help your arms and chest look a little more toned, there's not a quick fix for love handles—those dreaded doughy deposits around your waistband, snaking around to your lower back.
 There are a lot of factors that lead to those muffin tops, from diet and exercise to sleep and your mental state.
 So here are six suggestions to shed that unwanted pudge—listed in order from the easiest to the most challenging.

 The National Sleep Foundation, along with a multi-disciplinary expert panel, found that adults require seven to nine hours of sleep to properly rest and reset the body.
 Getting anything less than six and a half hours of sleep regularly will cause the body to release more of the stress hormone cortisol—which signals the body to store new fat cells.
 Less sleep also leads to increased appetite levels.
 And both of those results lead to weight gain, according to one University of Chicago study.

 Stress is a fact of modern life, but we know it's pretty bad for your body.
 A Yale University study found the more your body secretes cortisol, the more likely you are to store fat in your midsection.
 Which means that you and your buddy could be eating the same and training the same, but if he's managing his stress and you're not, you'll put on weight while he won't.
 And that sucks.
 So make a little time each day for self-care, be it some relaxing reading, journaling or meditation.